 Lake Kariba is the world’s largest man-made dam by volume, extending over 5000km2 (1930 square miles) along Zambia’s southern border.
 Completed in 1959, the dam provides hydroelectric power to Zambia and Zimbabwe, and fish stocks – mainly tilapia, kapenta, and the prized tigerfish – are also shared.

-Access to the Zambian side the lake is fairly limited, with Sinazongwe or Siavonga the only two towns of any significance.
-Siavonga is the larger, a sleepy lakeside holiday village that’s popular with locals and only a few hours’ drive from Lusaka.
+Access to the Zambian side of the lake is relatively limited, with Sinazongwe and Siavonga the only two towns of any significance.
+Siavonga is the larger, a sleepy lakeside holiday village popular with locals and only a few hours’ drive from Lusaka.
 Sinazongwe is much smaller and less developed, and most head to Siavonga as their base for exploring the lake.